distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

-# Actually Impact Futures
+# (Actually) Impact Futures

-## Conditional futures
+## Event-conditional futures

 A prediction market prices which of several mutually exclusive outcomes a question will resolve to.
-A conditional market asks what another asset or metric will be worth under each outcome.
+An event-conditional market asks what another asset or metric will be worth under each outcome.

 Consider the next US midterm elections, with two relevant outcomes.
 A pair of Bitcoin conditional markets could price: